mbaumer/us_hep_funding/docs/_states/KS.md

 ---
 <a name="KS-04"></a>
 [Back to top](#top)
-## KS-04 Unknown Rep.
+## KS-04 -- Rep. Ron Estes (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KS-04)
+### Committees
+Ron Estes is the #13 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $616,011.00 in NSF MPS grants.
+In the past 6 years, this district has received: $1,947,529.00 in NSF MPS grants.
                                Amount ($)
 Institution              Year
+EMPORIA STATE UNIVERSITY 2016      150000
 WICHITA STATE UNIVERSITY 2012      616011
+                         2015      274000
+                         2016      508018
+                         2017      368000
+Wichita State University 2015       31500
 ```
 ---